Twin Lakes Rwanda Lava Bike Tour (7)

 There are two ATMs at Kigali airport, located after you exit towards the car park.
 However, both were not working when we arrived.
 Instead, we exchanged dollars for local currency at an amazing rate at the money transfer place right next to MTN.
 You won’t get a receipt though.
 You can also use the official ForEex which is located to the right as you exit the airport hall into the crowd of meet and greeters.

-The biggest banknote in Rwanda is RWF 5,000, which is just about USD 5.
+The biggest banknote in Rwanda is RWF 5,000.
 You’ll be carrying around a lot of bank notes.
-Most activities and restaurants only accepted cash or didn’t have signal on their card machines.
-I suggest taking out USD 400 in one go for all your food and transport and then budgeting how much you need to take out for your activities.
+Most activities and restaurants accepted cash, “momo pay,” and some accept card.
+I suggest taking out USD 400 in one go for all your food and transport, and then budgeting how much you need to take out for your activities.

 ATMs are easy to find in towns and cities but not once you head out into the villages (or even 5km away from a city).

-We used RITCO for all our city bus transfers.
+We used RITCO for all our city bus transfers when we were tourists.
 These buses were bigger and usually more comfortable than the minibusses.
 Call it luck, but we arrived within 10 minutes of a bus transfer each time we traveled and so never had to wait long.
-Ask around for what bus is leaving the soonest; several bus operators will come to encourage you to use their service.
+Ask around for which bus is leaving the soonest; several bus operators will come to encourage you to use their service.
 Cash only here.

 Within cities and towns, motos are the best way to get around.
 Ladies, wear a flowy dress or pants.
 It’s not as easy to find a taxi on the side of the street as it is to find a moto.
 It’s “required” you wear a scarf over your head before putting on the moto helmet (which totally makes sense) but I didn’t have anything and went without.
 Wilhelm wore a cap under the helmet.